Codecademy/docs/content/python/concepts/functions/functions.md

 ## Higher-Order Functions

-In Python, functions are treated as "first-class objects".
+In Python, functions are treated as first-class objects.
 This means that they can be assigned to variables, stored in data structures, and passed to or returned from other functions.

 A function is considered to be of "higher-order" if it takes a function as a parameter or returns a function.
 One example is the built-in `filter()` function: